-Repetitive Behaviors in Blind Children: What Are They?
+Repetitive Behaviors in Children Who are Blind or Low Vision: What Are They?

 Fourteen-month-old Skyler sat on the floor in the child care room at the synagogue one Friday evening while her parents talked with the woman in charge.
 When the woman noticed that the toddler was poking her eyes, she bent down toward her, saying, “Oh, you must be tired.
 Let’s get you a quiet place to take a nap.”
 But Skyler wasn’t poking her eyes because she was sleepy.

 Families of some children with visual impairments may find that their children repeatedly behave or act in ways that can be confusing to sighted observers.
 Several terms used to describe these behaviors include stereotypical behaviors, mannerisms, self-stimulatory behaviors, and “blindisms.”
 Regardless of what the behavior is called, it’s important to understand why it’s happening and what you can do about it.